 5. Platycarpus ptychodon, evolved a much slimmer less robust tooth having numerous well pronounced longitudinal facets on the lingual side (tooth face adjacent to the tongue, away from the inner jaw).

 6. Globidens aegypticus, a specialist mollusc and shell crushing tooth.
-The globular crown having a crenelated surface (wavy or scalloped enamel), the anterior teeth becoming peg like.
+The globular crown having a crenellated surface (wavy or scalloped enamel), the anterior teeth becoming peg-like.
 This is the rarest of the Moroccan fossils at the Benguerir deposits, Ganntour basin, the northern Oulad Abdoun basin, including Sidi Daoui, M’Rizig and Sidi Hajjaj.

-The Mosasaur lineage and most recent research leans towards ancestry from early land dwelling lizards.
+The Mosasaur lineage and most recent research lean towards ancestry from early land-dwelling lizards.
 This wasn't always the case, for a long time Mosasaurs were thought to have evolved from the Serpentes.
 These earliest thoughts suggested a lineage to snakes, as both have similar anatomical traits.
-Yes Mosasaurs could open their jaws with an extreme gape, unhinging the jaws and having a flexible skull enabling the swallowing of large chunks of food or a whole prey in one gulp.
-A second row of teeth growing from their palate, as do snakes, extremely useful to grip prey before swallowing.
-However recent research has favoured a convergent evolution rather than a direct one, latest research suggests the Monitor lizard family tree.
+Yes, Mosasaurs could open their jaws with an extreme gape, unhinging the jaws and having a flexible skull enabling the swallowing of large chunks of food or a whole prey in one gulp.
+The second row of teeth growing from their palate, as do snakes, extremely useful to grip prey before swallowing.
+However recent research has favoured a convergent evolution rather than a direct one, the latest research suggests the Monitor lizard family tree.

-More recently discoveries of the impressions of soft body parts in the fossil record of Mosasaurs has revealed tantalising facts.
-An amazing breakthrough came when the fossilised skin along with internal organ placements were unearthed.
-The trachea of Platecarpus tympaniticus being fossilised and preserved, shows us that as in Cetaceans the bronchi run in parallel sequence to the lungs, unlike modern day monitor lizards, where the bronchi splits apart, this similarity to Cetaceans may show a complete transition to a marine life of the once land dwelling lizards.
+More recently discoveries of the impressions of soft body parts in the fossil record of Mosasaurs have revealed tantalising facts.
+An amazing breakthrough came when the fossilised skin along with internal organ placements was unearthed.
+The trachea of Platecarpus tympaniticus being fossilised and preserved shows us that as in Cetaceans the bronchi run in parallel sequence to the lungs, unlike modern-day monitor lizards, where the bronchi split apart, this similarity to Cetaceans may show a complete transition to the marine life of the once land-dwelling lizards.
 Even collagen protein material has been recovered from Mosasaurus Prognathodon sp.
 A remarkable turn of the page in the search for Mosasaur facts.

 Around this time the great Cetaceans, took to the seas from the land, like Basilosaurus sp. (mistaken for a Mosasaur when its fossil remains were first discovered), as Cetaceans followed the evolutionary path and grew larger, hunters like the C.megalodon, the largest sharks to have evolved, mirrored the Cetaceans rise becoming top predators of the Eocene and Miocene seas taking the place of the Mosasaurs.